-I grew up in Chicago.
+I grew up by Chicago.

 I went to a STEM magnet boarding school.